Stellar talent raises awareness and funds to combat opioid crisis through ‘Victoria’s Voice Foundation’

 Our conversation covered everything from strippers and strollers to fiery California and flaming Elton John.
 You can watch the entire episode right here:

 After a rip-roaring good time at the studio, I headed home and nearly crashed into oncoming traffic.
 Some things are just never meant to be seen with the naked eye, especially at 65 mph.
-And that’s how June came to a
+And that’s how June came to a crack close.

 Coming up in the second half, Sin City encounters the Wrath of God.
 Rainstorms and grasshoppers and earthquakes!
 Oh, my!